2025 CSA Season FAQ

 You will receive between 5 and 7 different types of vegetables each week.
 In the beginning of the spring season you may receive items like salad mix, arugula, collards, head lettuce, chard, kale, chives, mixed greens, carrots, radishes, onions and green onions.
 Lettuce and salad mix is one of our specialities, so shares will be heavy on these items throughout this season.

 In the beginning of the summer season you may receive many of the items from the spring season.
-As the season progresses expect to receive tomatoes, sweet peppers, hot peppers, okra, beans, eggplant, winter squash, garlic, basil and other items.
+As the season progresses expect to receive tomatoes, sweet peppers, hot peppers, okra, beans, winter squash, garlic, basil and other items.

-While we do our best to ensure variety in each share and from week-to-week, but there will be periods in the season where you will receive the same item for several weeks in a row.
+While we do our best to ensure variety in each share and from week-to-week, there will be periods in the season where you will receive the same item for several weeks in a row.

 In our prior CSAs, the weekly average value exceeds the $30 customer cost.
 When we have a bountiful harvest, the size and quantity of items increases substantially.
 However, if we experience crop delays or loss due to inclement weather there may be some weeks that the weekly value is below $30.